telliott99/MySwift2/chapter1/characters.rst

 Swift is very modern when it comes to Unicode, even more so than NSString.

-NextStep and NSString were designed around the time that Unicode was the a new thing, when it thought that 16 bits would be enough for everything.
+NextStep and NSString were designed around the time that Unicode was the a new thing, when it thought that 16 bits would be enough for every possible written character.

 So NSString values are 2 bytes.
 Swift's String type are different.

 Recall that in Unicode (virtually) every character that can be written is represented as a "code point", which is essentially just a mapping between numbers and glyphs.
-Originally it was thought that 2e16, or two bytes (more than one million), was enough to represent them all.
+Originally it was thought that two bytes (more than one million values), was enough to represent them all.

 Now some values are as much as three bytes.
 Wikipedia